Simple Assault in Mississippi

 The physical injury involved in a simple assault must be a minor injury like a cut, scrape and bruise.
 If the offender causes more serious injury, such as a broken bone or an injury that requires surgery or hospitalization, the crime is an aggravated assault, which is a more serious offense than simple assault.
 For information on this crime and assault with a deadly weapon, see Aggravated Assault in Mississippi.

-A person who is convicted of simple assault in Mississippi can be sentenced to up to six months in jail or a $500 fine, or both.
+A person who is convicted of simple assault in Mississippi can be sentenced to up to six months in jail, fined up to $500, or both.

 Simple Assault Against Certain Victims